-MEDIA GUIDELINES 2022
+2024 MEDIA GUIDELINES

-COVID-19 MEDIA INFORMATION
+2024 MEDIA INFORMATION

-As a COVID-19 conscious organization, the Iditarod does all it can to ensure every aspect of the race, including its valued relationship with the media, is done with integrity and safety-conscious efforts.
+The Iditarod does all it can to ensure every aspect of the race, including its valued relationship with the media, is done with integrity and safety-conscious efforts.
 The Iditarod relies on collaboration with the media to help tell the stories of these four-legged athletes truthfully and honoring their contributions to the state of Alaska.
-After canceling the event in 2021, the Iditarod is extremely excited to hold an in-person ceremonial start in downtown Anchorage in celebration of its 50th running.